Estherbabs/Fab-Kiddies-Club/README.md

 - As a first time website user, I want to know what this site is about and would like to navigate easily.
 - As a website user, I want to know the past activities organised for the kids club.
 - As a website user, I want to be able to contact the organisers and inquire or ask necessary questions.
-- As a website user, I want to know where you are located through google maps.
 - As a website user, I want to be able to sign up to the website.
 As a website use, I want to be able to visit your social media handles.
 ***